csdms/bmi-example-python/README.rst

 * Python 3
 * The Python BMI bindings.
 Follow the build and install directions given in the `README`_ in that repository.
-You can choose to install them from source, or through pip, or conda.
+You can choose to install them from source, or through `pip`` or `conda`.

 To build/install this example from source, using the current Python BMI version, run

 .. code-block:: bash

-  $ make install
+  $ pip install -e .

 To run the tests,

 .. code-block:: bash

-  $ pip install -r requirements.txt
+  $ pip install -r requirements-dev.txt -r requirements-testing.txt
   $ make test